matsim-org/viz/src/index.md

 ### WELCOME TO MATSIM-VIZ.

 You've found the "MATSim Visualizer" which is an experimental web-based visualization platform for exploring MATSim outputs.

 Pick a dataset to explore from those below.
 More to come!

-### DATASETS
+### SAMPLE VISUALIZATIONS

 <div class="posts">
   <!-- Counter so we have rows of  three thumbnails -->